Canadian Surface Reanalysis - CaSR

 Summary Description

 The Canadian Surface Reanalysis (CaSR) is a high-resolution atmospheric reanalysis dataset produced by Environment and Climate Change Canada (ECCC).
-CaSR v3.1 is produced by dynamically downscaling ECMWF’s ERA5 global reanalysis using operational models and configurations of ECCC’s operational weather and environmental prediction system to provide historical, high-resolution climate and weather data over North America, with a focus on Canada.
+CaSR v3.2 is produced by dynamically downscaling ECMWF’s ERA5 global reanalysis using operational models and configurations of ECCC’s operational weather and environmental prediction system to provide historical, high-resolution climate and weather data over North America, with a focus on Canada.
 Surface observations of tempererature, humidity, snow depth and precipitation are integrated through the the Canadian Land Data Assimilation System (CaLDAS) coupled with the Canadian Precipitation Analysis (CaPA).
-CaSR is a consistent and seamless dataset providing the main meteorological variables coherent with in situ surface observations1.
+CaSR is a consistent and seamless dataset providing the main meteorological variables coherent with in situ surface observations (Gasset et al. (2021)).
 Note that the CaSR dataset was previously known as RDRS (Regional Deterministic Reforecast System).
+A detailed description of the dataset is available in Gasset et al. (2021).
+Update reference to Khedhaouiria & Bulat (2025) if/when available, here and under Dataset Characteristics!

 CaSR simulation domain with station locations